 David Morales has transcended musical genres to create a global brand.
 His music productions have appeared in popular films and television shows, including The Devil Wears Prada, Ninja Turtles 2, Don’t Mess With the Zohan, and Star (TV Series).
-His Diridim radio show can be heard on Ibiza Global Radio which is streamed to millions of listeners around the world.
+His DIRIDIM radio show can be heard on Ibiza Global Radio and numerous other stations around the world which is streamed to millions of listeners around the world.
 In 2016, Morales was the lead judge on “Top DJ” a national television series broadcast on Italia 1.
 When it came time to wear his fashion model hat, Morales appeared in a global advertising campaign for luxury design house, Iceberg.

-David Morales honed his skills as a DJ in the 1980s and 1990s at such legendary clubs as the Paradise Garage, Red Zone, Ministry of Sound, and Sound Factory.
+David Morales honed his skills as a DJ in the 1980s and 1990s at such legendary clubs as the Ozone Layer, Paradise Garage, Red Zone, Zanzibar, Tunnel and Club USA just to name a few.
 When the remix and DJ work began taking off, Morales teamed up with house music legend, Frankie Knuckles, and For The Record DJ Pool founder/NYC nightlife impresario, Judy Weinstein, to create Def Mix Productions.